Bruce Brown (director): Biography

+Brown enlisted in the U.S. Navy right after high school, serving on a submarine.
+He shot his first hobby film photographing surfers from California with an 8mm camera while stationed in Honolulu in 1955.
+After he was discharged, Brown returned to California and enrolled in Long Beach City College but dropped out to work as a lifeguard.

 Brown's films include Slippery When Wet (1958), Surf Crazy (1959), Barefoot Adventure (1960), Surfing Hollow Days (1961), Waterlogged (1962), and his best known film, The Endless Summer (1964), which received nationwide theatrical release in 1966.
 Considered among the most influential in the genre, The Endless Summer follows surfers Mike Hynson and Robert August around the world.
 Thirty years later, in 1994 Brown filmed The Endless Summer II with his son Dana.

 He also made a number of short films including The Wet Set, featuring the Hobie-MacGregor Sportswear Surf Team and one of the earliest skateboarding films, America's Newest Sport, presenting the Hobie Super Surfer Skateboard Team.
 These short films, along with some unused footage from The Endless Summer, were included in the DVD Surfin' Shorts, as part of the Golden Years of Surf collection.
 Brown went beyond surfing a few times with films about motorcycle sport, On Any Sunday (1971), which is held in high regard as one of the best motorcycle documentaries of all time, On Any Sunday II (1981), Baja 1000 Classic (1991), and On Any Sunday: Revisited (2000).
 He made a guest appearance in the SpongeBob SquarePants episode "SpongeBob SquarePants vs. The Big One".

-In 2003, together with Alex Mecl, Brown revived Bruce Brown Films, LLC with the intent of protecting Brown's legacy and intellectual property, including his trademarks, copyrights, and vast film archives.
-The company continues to carry on Bruce Brown's legacy while serving the many loyal fans worldwide.
+In 2003, Brown and Alex Mecl revived Bruce Brown Films, LLC to protect Brown's legacy and intellectual property, including his trademarks, copyrights, and vast film archives.

 Brown died of natural causes in Santa Barbara, California, nine days after his 80th birthday.